sundarmd/Comparative-Visualization-Generator/README.md

 ## Features

 1. The nature of visualization will be comparative always
-2. The visualizations are interactive because the visualizations generated are primarily in D3.js
+2. The visualizations are interactive because they are generated in D3.js
 3. The user needs no coding experience to generate these visualizations